The hands of a sanitation worker after manually emptying a pit, in Bangalore, India.

 This is a guest article kindly provided by our supporters WaterAid.

-We know that without suitable treatment, the waste water we produce every day damages the water environment and create public health problems.
-Here in the UK we are fortunate to flush the toilet and not give another thought to how our waste is treated.
-The treatment process is automatic and workers receive extensive training, they are protected with Personal Protection Equipment (PPE) and they receive free vaccinations against water borne diseases to keep them safe.
+Here in the UK, we are fortunate to flush the toilet and not give another thought to how our waste is treated.
+Although it is hazardous, the treatment processes we use requires little human intervention and workers receive extensive training; they are protected with Personal Protection Equipment (PPE) and they receive free vaccinations against water borne diseases to keep them safe.

 But that’s not the whole story.
 Millions of sanitation workers in the developing world – who clean toilets, empty septic tanks and unblock sewers – are working in conditions that endanger their health and lives.
-Those working emptying latrine pits face the danger as not only do they come into direct contact with waste, but the pits can collapse on the workers with devastating consequences.
+Those emptying latrine pits not only come into direct contact with waste, but the pits can collapse on the workers with devastating consequences.
 Those entering sewers or big septic tanks without the adequate equipment are at risk of asphyxiation due to toxic gases.

-The COVID-19 pandemic has brought about heightened danger for these sanitation workers.
+The COVID-19 pandemic has brought about a heightened sense of danger for these sanitation workers.

 The hidden workforce